xiaochuany/blog/docs/posts/2025-11-17-convolution.md

 f*g = \int f(x-y) g(y) \mu(dy)
 $$

 Here $\mu$ is some reference measure on the ambient space, e.g. Lebesgue or counting measure on the Euclidean space.
-Because of the average, convolution typically improves the smoothness of the signal, provided that $g$ is smooth.

 In deep learning, $g$ is a learnable whereas in mathematics/engineering, the kernel is prescribed by the user.